White City, Tel Aviv: Preservation plans

 Many of the buildings from this period, some architectural classics, had been neglected to the point of ruin, and before legislation was passed, some were demolished.
 However, out of the original 4,000 Bauhaus buildings built, some have been refurbished and at least 1,500 more are slated for preservation and restoration.
 The municipal government of Tel Aviv passed legislation in 2009 that was supposed to cover some 1,000 structures.
 In 2015 the German government and the city of Tel Aviv entered into an agreement under which Germany would contribute 2.8 million euros ($3.2 million) towards the preservation project over a ten-year period; some of the money would be used for the establishment of a preservation center in Tel Aviv's Max-Liebling House to foster collaboration among architects, craftsmen and artists.

+Preservation plans in Tel Aviv must balance the ideals of cultural preservation, and modernization to keep pace with the rapidly progressing world.
+The panel titled Tel Aviv in 2030 included discussions of restoring the city to provide more places for people to live, due to the destruction of many buildings as a result of a lack of preservation and war conflicts.

 Documentation and exhibitions

 An architectural survey of the White City by Nitza Metzger Szmuk was later published as a book and formed the basis of an exhibition called "Dwelling on the Dunes".
 The exhibition opened at the Tel Aviv Museum of Art in 2004 and traveled to Canada, Switzerland, Belgium and Germany.

-On the centennial of the founding of Tel Aviv, Docomomo International published Docomomo Journal 40 in March 2009, with most of the coverage in the journal on "Tel Aviv 100 Years: A Century of Modern Buildings."
+On the centennial of the founding of Tel Aviv, Docomomo International published Docomomo Journal 40 in March 2009, with most of the coverage in the journal on "Tel Aviv 100 Years: A Century of Modern Buildings".

-In 2019, "Form and Light" an exhibit of Yigal Gawze's photographs of Tel Aviv's White City architecture in the 1930s opened at the Museum of Art, Architecture and Technology in Lisbon.
+In 2019, "Form and Light", an exhibit of Yigal Gawze's photographs of Tel Aviv's White City architecture in the 1930s opened at the Museum of Art, Architecture and Technology in Lisbon.

 Bauhaus Center Tel Aviv

 Established in 2000, Bauhaus Center Tel Aviv is an organization dedicated to the ongoing documentation of the architectural heritage.
 In 2003, it hosted an exhibition on preservation of the architecture that showcased 25 buildings.
-The Center is also an independent publishing house on the topics of Bauhaus and International Style architecture and the city of Tel Aviv.
+The center is also an independent publishing house on the topics of Bauhaus and International Style architecture and the city of Tel Aviv.
 As of 2017, it has published more than 15 titles on these subjects.

-Bauhaus Museum
+Bauhaus Foundation

-A small Bauhaus Museum was opened in Bialik Street, near the old City Hall in 2008.
+The Bauhaus Foundation opened a small museum and research center on Bialik Street, near the old City Hall and Bialik House, in 2008.

+Liebling Haus - The White City Center

+Liebling Haus - The White City Center is an urbanism and architectural preservation center opened with German support in 2019 in Max Liebling Haus, one of the city's more prominent Bauhaus and International Style buildings, and focuses on Tel Aviv's modernist heritage.